 Root Domain Name System Security Extensions (DNSSEC) Key Management (NTIA IANA Functions Contract: C.2.9.2.f)

-Description of the function: The IANA Functions Operator is responsible for generating and publishing the KSK (key signing key), which is then used to digitally sign the root zone and ensure that TLDs are able to communicate securely.
+Description of the function: The IANA Functions Operator is responsible for generating the KSK (key signing key) and publishing its public portion.
+The KSK used to digitally sign the root zone ZSK (zone signing key) that is used by the Root Zone Maintainer to DNSSEC-sign the root zone.

-Customers of the function: ccTLD registries, gTLD registries, .INT registry.
+Customers of the function: Root Zone Maintainer, DNS validating resolver operators.

-What registries are involved in providing the function: Root Zone.
-Root Zone Key Signing Key (KSK).
+What registries are involved in providing the function: The Root Zone Trust Anchor.

 Overlaps or interdependencies: The DNS requires IP addresses to function (both IPV4 and IPV6) from the Address Registries and offers its services based on a large number of protocols developed and maintained by the IETF.